0xM4hm0ud/CTF-Writeups/ictf/round_21/date/README.md

 ![img](images/ghidra.jpg)

 We can see there are values stored on the stack in variables and our input starts at `local_d8` pointing to a variable.
 We can input 0x80 charachters into fgets.
 We can also see that system is called with the address at `local_98`.
 Thats pointing to `/usr/bin/date`.
-So we can overflow it and change it to `/bin/bash`, We cant overflow till the return pointer because of the canary.
+So we can overflow it and change it to `/bin/sh`.

 So lets open it in gdb, we set a breakpoint at system and create a pattern of 0x80 chars:

 ![img](images/gdb.jpg)

+Run the program and send the pattern.
 It stops at our breakpoint and we can see we overflowed the value thats put into rdi for the system call:

 ![img](images/gdb1.jpg)